Skip to main content

 The Importance of Relationships

 People who are married live longer and report having more meaningful lives.
 Support groups help increase the likelihood of surviving difficult circumstances and making lifestyle behavioral changes.
-Social media doesn’t provide support many people seek.
+Social media doesn’t provide the support many people seek.